Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Abstract

-\item We assume that neither all the null hypotheses are true and nor all of then are false, that is, $\bd^t\neq\bzero$ and $\bd^t\neq\bone$, where $\bzero$ and $\bone$ are vectors of 0's and 1's respectively. \end{enumerate} With these conditions we propose and prove the following results. \begin{theorem} Let $\dnm(\cdot|\bX_n)$ denote the non-marginal decision rule given data $\bX_n$.
-Assume condition \ref{A1} on $\beta_n$.
-Then the non-marginal decision procedure is asymptotically consistent. \end{theorem}
+\item We assume that neither all the null hypotheses are true and nor all of then are false, that is, $\bd^t\neq\bzero$ and $\bd^t\neq\bone$, where $\bzero$ and $\bone$ are vectors of 0's and 1's respectively. \end{enumerate}